acanvas/acanvas-framework/README.md

 ### Rockdot features
 * Plugin system making use of all of the above
-* Mature screen (read: pages) lifecycle management
+* Mature UI lifecycle management
 * Asset load management (porting in progress)
 * Generic User Generated Content backend communication (porting in progress. reading does work.)
 * i18n